Croatia Country Commercial Guide

 Executive Summary

-Croatia will receive nearly $30 billion in EU funding through 2030, including approximately $5.4 billion through the EU’s Recovery and Resilience Facility (RRF), which has the potential to provide a significant boost to the economy if the government directs the funds to productive activities that stimulate job creation and economic growth.
+Croatia will receive nearly $30 billion in EU funding through 2030, including more than $10 billion through the EU’s Recovery and Resilience Facility (RRF), which has the potential to provide a significant long-term boost to the economy if the government directs the funds to productive activities that stimulate job creation and economic growth.
 The government intends to spend approximately 40 percent of RRF funds in support of climate-related and clean energy objectives, including initiatives to improve energy efficiency in public and private buildings, accelerate development of renewable sources of energy, modernize the electricity distribution and transmission grid to facilitate the integration of renewable energy sources, and promote greater investments in geothermal energy.
-OECD membership is one of the Croatian government’s top foreign policy priorities, and Croatia is hoping to complete its accession process by 2025.
+OECD membership is one of the Croatian government’s top foreign policy priorities, and Croatia hopes to complete its accession process in 2026.

-The Croatian government has taken positive steps to improve the business climate, including working on judicial reform, which investors have historically cited as one of the greatest barriers to investment.
+The Croatian government has taken positive steps to improve the business climate, including working to address judicial efficiency, which investors have historically cited as one of the greatest barriers to investment.
 The economy remains burdened by underperforming state-owned enterprises, low regulatory transparency, and permit approval delays that impede project development, particularly in the energy sector.
-The COVID-19 pandemic accelerated digitalization efforts, which has helped decrease excessive bureaucratic procedures for both citizens and companies.
-Government reforms also seek to liberalize the services market, diversify capital markets, and improve access to alternative financing, and reform tax incentives for research and development.
+The World Bank also identified continued heavy investment in the tourism sector as a risk to long-term growth, recommending diversification toward the IT sector and other growth industries.
+The government has prioritized digitalizing government services and judicial registries, decreasing excessive bureaucratic procedures for both citizens and companies.
+Government reforms also seek to liberalize the services market, diversify capital markets, improve access to alternative financing, and reform tax incentives for research and development.
 Croatia’s labor laws provide strong protections to workers and there are no risks to doing business responsibly in terms of labor laws and human rights.
+Employers cite labor shortages, especially in construction, food production, and hospitality sectors, as a significant barrier to growth and efficiency.
+Growing numbers of foreign workers fill temporary positions in high-demand sectors – Croatia now hosts more than 600 private agencies that deal solely with importing foreign labor.
 The government is willing to meet at senior levels with interested investors and to assist in resolving problems.

 To access the ICS, visit the U.S. Department of State Investment Climate Statements’ website.